<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <div class="wp-block-group alignwide"><div class="wp-block-group__inner-container is-layout-constrained wp-block-group-is-layout-constrained">

-<p class=""><img src="https://s.w.org/images/core/emoji/17.0.2/72x72/2705.png" alt="✅" class="wp-smiley" style="height: 1em; max-height: 1em;" /> Yes, <a href="https://nomadicsean.com/buenos-aires-travel-guide/" type="page" id="1883">Buenos Aires</a> is safe for travelers and digital nomads—but it requires a &#8220;System,&#8221; not fear.</p>
+<p class="wp-block-paragraph"><img src="https://s.w.org/images/core/emoji/17.0.2/72x72/2705.png" alt="✅" class="wp-smiley" style="height: 1em; max-height: 1em;" /> Yes, <a href="https://nomadicsean.com/buenos-aires-travel-guide/" type="page" id="1883">Buenos Aires</a> is safe for travelers and digital nomads—but it requires a &#8220;System,&#8221; not fear.</p>

-<p class="">As of January 2026,&nbsp;<strong>the U.S. State Department maintains a Level 1 Rating for Argentina</strong>—the same as Canada or Japan.
+<p class="wp-block-paragraph">As of January 2026,&nbsp;<strong>the U.S. State Department maintains a Level 1 Rating for Argentina</strong>—the same as Canada or Japan.
 Moreover, Argentina ranks&nbsp;<strong>#46 on the Global Peace Index</strong>, making it the&nbsp;<strong>#1 most peaceful country in South America</strong>.</p>

-<figure style="aspect-ratio:16/9;" class="wp-block-post-featured-image"><img decoding="async" loading="lazy" width="1600" height="1200" src="https://nomadicsean.com/wp-content/uploads/2026/01/view-villa-31-recoleta-buenos-aires-argentina.avif" class="has-border-color wp-post-image" alt="view of villa 31 from recoleta" style="border-color:var(--global-palette3);border-width:1px;width:100%;height:100%;object-fit:cover;" srcset="https://nomadicsean.com/wp-content/uploads/2026/01/view-villa-31-recoleta-buenos-aires-argentina.avif 1600w, https://nomadicsean.com/wp-content/uploads/2026/01/view-villa-31-recoleta-buenos-aires-argentina-300x225.avif 300w, https://nomadicsean.com/wp-content/uploads/2026/01/view-villa-31-recoleta-buenos-aires-argentina-1024x768.avif 1024w, https://nomadicsean.com/wp-content/uploads/2026/01/view-villa-31-recoleta-buenos-aires-argentina-768x576.avif 768w, https://nomadicsean.com/wp-content/uploads/2026/01/view-villa-31-recoleta-buenos-aires-argentina-1536x1152.avif 1536w" sizes="auto, (max-width: 1290px) 100vw, 1290px" /></figure>
+<figure style="aspect-ratio:16/9" class="wp-block-post-featured-image"><img decoding="async" loading="lazy" width="1600" height="1200" src="https://nomadicsean.com/wp-content/uploads/2026/01/view-villa-31-recoleta-buenos-aires-argentina.avif" class="has-border-color wp-post-image" alt="view of villa 31 from recoleta" style="border-color:var(--global-palette3);border-width:1px;width:100%;height:100%;object-fit:cover;" srcset="https://nomadicsean.com/wp-content/uploads/2026/01/view-villa-31-recoleta-buenos-aires-argentina.avif 1600w, https://nomadicsean.com/wp-content/uploads/2026/01/view-villa-31-recoleta-buenos-aires-argentina-300x225.avif 300w, https://nomadicsean.com/wp-content/uploads/2026/01/view-villa-31-recoleta-buenos-aires-argentina-1024x768.avif 1024w, https://nomadicsean.com/wp-content/uploads/2026/01/view-villa-31-recoleta-buenos-aires-argentina-768x576.avif 768w, https://nomadicsean.com/wp-content/uploads/2026/01/view-villa-31-recoleta-buenos-aires-argentina-1536x1152.avif 1536w" sizes="auto, (max-width: 1290px) 100vw, 1290px" /></figure>

-<p class=""></p>
+<p class="wp-block-paragraph"></p>

-<p class=""><strong>The &#8220;Safety Paradox&#8221;:</strong>&nbsp;I&#8217;m going to tell you that there&#8217;s a robbery reported every few minutes in this city.
+<p class="wp-block-paragraph"><strong>The &#8220;Safety Paradox&#8221;:</strong>&nbsp;I&#8217;m going to tell you that there&#8217;s a robbery reported every few minutes in this city.
 Then, I&#8217;m going to tell you why I feel more comfortable walking here than in parts of the US.
 Safety in BA is a paradox:&nbsp;<strong>you&#8217;re statistically at higher risk of losing your phone, but at much lower risk of losing your life.</strong></p>

 </div></div>